dechainers/dechainy/docs/api/utility.md

 Classes
 -------

-`CPThread(target: Callable, args: tuple, time_window: float)`
-:   Utility class to create a daemon thread (stopped when destroying its proprietary)
+`CPProcess(target_fun: Callable, ent, time_window: float, name: str, daemon: bool = False)` :   Utility class to create a Process (stopped when destroying its proprietary)
     to execute a function locally every time_window.

     Args:
-        target (Callable): The function to execute
-        args (tuple): The arguments provided
-        timeout (int): The periodic restart value

-    Attributes:
-        func (Callable): The function to be executed args (tuple): The arguments provided to the function time_window (int): The timeout used for the thread to re-start
+        target_fun (Callable): The function to execute periodically ent (BaseEntity): The entity which invoked the function time_window (int): The periodic restart value

-    This constructor should always be called with keyword arguments.
-Arguments are:

-    *group* should be None; reserved for future extension when a ThreadGroup class is implemented.

-    *target* is the callable object to be invoked by the run() method.
-Defaults to None, meaning nothing is called.

-    *name* is the thread name.
-By default, a unique name is constructed of the form "Thread-N" where N is a small decimal number.

-    *args* is the argument tuple for the target invocation.
-Defaults to ().

-    *kwargs* is a dictionary of keyword arguments for the target invocation.
-Defaults to {}.

-    If a subclass overrides the constructor, it must make sure to invoke the base class constructor (Thread.__init__()) before doing anything else to the thread.
+        name (str): The name of the created process daemon (bool): The daemon mode.
+Default False.

     ### Ancestors (in MRO)

+    * multiprocessing.context.Process
-    * threading.Thread
+    * multiprocessing.process.BaseProcess

     ### Methods

-    `run(self)`
+    `cp_run(self, target_fun, ent, time_window, name)`
     :   Function to execute the provided function, if no stop signal registered within the time_window provided.

     `stop(self)`
-    :   Function called by the proprietary to stop the Thread
+    :   Function called by the proprietary to stop the Process

 `Dict(*args, **kwargs)`
 :   Utility class to define a Class  attributes accessible also with square brackets